claire-np/student-success-prediction/README.md

 This project draws on the dataset from **Data Science in Education Using R** (by Ryan Estrellado, Emily A. Freer, Isabella C. Velásquez, Joshua M. Rosenberg, Jesse Mostipak), specifically the R package: `dataedu::sci_mo_with_text`

-While the book provides an introductory Random Forest example, this repository represents a substantial technical and interpretive expansion.
+While the book introduces an example Random Forest model, I significantly expanded the analytical framework to meet professional data-science and real-classroom needs.

 #### **Major contributions include:**